 Update 17: This SAM update was rejected due to a critical problem in upgrading the backend database schema, and lacking documentation about probes changes.

-mpact of the oftware rovisioning rocess
+Impact of the Software Provisioning Process

-During the quality delivered by the EGI technology providers has continued to be high: a very small number of product releases have been rejected during the UMD software provisioning process.
+During PY3 the quality delivered by the EGI technology providers has continued to be high: a very small number of product releases have been rejected during the UMD software provisioning process.
 This result has been achieved also with the contribution of the tight cooperation between UMD QA team and technology provider and developers.